JayC-ADI/dcs-srs-server/README.md

 2. Changes are automatically picked up by the server
 3. No container restart required for preset changes

-**Note**: If server-side presets aren't working, ensure `SERVER_SIDE_PRESETS_ENABLED` is set to `"true"` (as a string) in your docker-compose.yml or .env file.
+**Note**: If server-side presets aren't working, ensure `SERVER_PRESETS_ENABLED` is set to `"true"` (as a string) in your docker-compose.yml or .env file.
 The containerized solution automatically handles the required command-line argument that the SRS server needs to enable this feature.

 ## IP Banning